 On top of this we sell self-testing emergency lighting with LED luminaires which offer even more advantages over traditional lighting.
 LED emergency lights have a far lower energy consumption than fluorescent emergency lights, a longer life span, greater durability and increased reliability.

 Combining the two features creates an opportunity for customers to buy and fit emergency lighting that is low maintenance and cost-saving.
-To find out more about the potential of these units see our ranges of self-test and LED emergency lighting units.
+To find out more about the potential of these units see our ranges of self-test emergency lights and LED emergency lighting.

 Duke’s Head Hotel, a four storey hotel in King’s Lynn, experienced a fire due to a fault with a wet-and-dry vacuum cleaner on December 10, 2010.